prasxanth/manim-explain-j-rank/README.md

 This is [Manim](https://github.com/ManimCommunity/manim) project that is used to explain the concept of rank in [J](https://www.jsoftware.com/#/).
 1080p videos are in the [videos](videos) folder.

+This is released under the [MIT License](https://opensource.org/licenses/MIT).

+If you find this useful, please drop me a note at prasxanth.kumar@gmail.com.